Skip to content

 Semantic Searching

 Semantic search allows you to find code based on meaning rather than just keywords.
-Kit supports semantic code search using vector embeddings and ChromaDB, enabling you to search for code using natural language queries.
+Kit supports semantic code search using vector embeddings and ChromaDB (both local and cloud), enabling you to search for code using natural language queries.

 How it works